restatedev/examples/python/patterns-use-cases/README.md

 To run the example, you might want to reduce the time between scheduled calls to see the scheduling in action.

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `python schedulingtasks/app.py`
+2. Start the service: `uv run schedulingtasks/app.py`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

 Send some requests: